Antanas Poška: Early life

-Poška was born in 1903 in the family of farmers in northern Lithuania, in the village of Gripkeliai of Pasvalys district.
+Poška was born on in the family of farmers in northern Lithuania, in the village of Gripkeliai of Pasvalys district.
 His interest in Esperanto emerged as early as 1913, when he received his first Esperanto textbook as a gift.
 He learned the language independently and in 1917, during World War I, a German soldier noticed him reading an Esperanto book.
 The soldier shared addresses of Esperantists and Poška began corresponding with many intellectuals.
 These connections proved vital in his later travels.
-Poška became an active member of an Esperantist group in Saločiai.
+Poška became a member of an Esperantist group in Saločiai.
 Still a schoolboy, Poška began submitting articles to the Lithuanian press.
 His parents disapproved the various activities and he moved out to Kaunas in 1921.

 In Kaunas, Poška lived in a dormitory maintained by Žiburėlis society and worked odd jobs, including construction, while attending an evening school.
-In 1922, he visited Veisiejai and collected memories of locals about L. L. Zamenhof, inventor of Esperanto.
+In 1922, he visited Veisiejai and collected memories of local residents about L. L. Zamenhof, inventor of the Esperanto.
 In 1923, he attended the World Esperanto Congress in Nuremberg, Germany, and a year later received an Esperanto teacher certificate from the Lithuanian Ministry of Education.
 In 1926, when the first Lithuanian radio station opened in Kaunas, Poška hosted a regular Esperanto-language program Nia anguleto.

-In 1926–29, Poška studied medicine at Kaunas University.
+From 1926 to 1929, Poška studied medicine at Kaunas University.
 Poška started traveling in Lithuania and abroad rather early.
 In July 1925, he completed his first bike tour across Lithuania with three friends.
 Three years later, he procured a motorbike and set off on a trip around the Baltic Sea visiting 12 countries.
 With its completion an ambitious idea to reach India was conceived.